Tips on Stopping a Loose Dog from Approaching You

 Being approached by loose dogs, especially when my dogs are on leash, is my least-favorite experience as a dog owner.
 When we’re walking in a public place, such as a beach or park, I can usually identify the owner and ask that he please wrangle his dog.
 Of course, this request may be met with varying responses, ranging from appropriately apologetic for their dog having invaded our space, to accusatory, suggesting I am the problem for not allowing my dogs to roam free and socialize.
 But as uncomfortable as it may be to deal with unpleasant dog owners, it can be even worse to deal with a loose dog whose owner is nowhere in sight!

 While every situation is different, conducting an on-the-spot risk assessment and having a mental list of possible tactics can boost your confidence and help you make clear-headed decisions when every second counts.

-Following are five strategies that you can use to deal with loose dogs (or avoid them!) while on walks:
+Following are five non-assertive strategies that you can use to deal with loose dogs (or avoid them!) while on walks.
+As we all know, some situations call for more urgent actions.
+If a dog rushes at you or your dog, here are some alternative ways you can keep yourselves safe.

 1. Avoid the Situation